LagoVista/docs/PipelineModules/Listeners/AzureServiceBus.md

 # Azure Service Bus

-Azure Service Bus is a good choice for listening for incoming messages that will allow incredible scale.
+Azure Service Bus is a good choice for listening for incoming messages, it will allow incredible scale.
 For this option, your devices will communicate directly with  [Azure Service Bus](https://azure.microsoft.com/en-us/services/service-bus/) and NuvIoT will subscribe to that bus to receive messages.
 Once the message is received, it can participate in the standard NuvIoT [Procssing Pipeline](../Index.md), including the Device ID and Message Parsers.